Personal Loan Options

 Family lending is huge in the United States.
 The Federal Reserve Board reports loans from family and friends total about $89 billion a year.
 Though family members can be a huge help, borrowers often don’t repay their generosity.
 CNN Money says that about 70% of loans made by family and friends are either partially repaid or not repaid at all.

-This most personal form of borrowing should be thought through and terms should be set – in writing.
+This most personal form of borrowing should be carefully thought out and terms should be set – in writing.
 A loan contract should include the amount borrowed, the interest rate if one is charged, and the repayment terms.
 The agreement should also spell out the lender’s recourse if the borrower defaults.
 That includes restructuring the loan or taking legal action.

-Understanding the transaction is key to both the lender and the borrower.
-Remember the difference between a loan and a gift.
-Loans come with promissory notes, and they must be reported on tax returns.
 The Internal Revenue Service requires that interest be paid on lent money.
 When you devise a loan agreement, make sure it includes an amortization table that spells out how much interest must be paid and sets out a schedule for payments.

-Applying for a Personal Loan
+Considerations for Applying for a Personal Loan

-• What is the purpose for the loan?
+• What is the purpose of the loan?

 • What is your credit score and what type of interest rate do you expect to receive based on that score?

-• How much are you going to borrow and can you comfortably afford the payments on that amount?
+• How much are you going to borrow, and can you comfortably afford the payments on that amount?

-• How long a repayment schedule can you handle and do you want a secured or unsecured loan?
+• How long a repayment schedule can you handle, and do you want a secured or unsecured loan?

-Finally, you will need the usual personal information – name, age, address, social security number and contact numbers – and something to verify each one.
+Finally, you will need the usual personal information – name, age, address, social security number, and contact numbers – and something to verify each one.

-Many loan applications are rejected because the borrower couldn’t provide documentation needed for approval.
+Many loan applications are rejected because the borrower couldn’t provide the documentation needed for approval.
 It’s important to assemble all necessary paperwork together before you start filling out the application.

 One more bit of advice: Shop around.
 It may feel like you’re begging for help when you start the process, but the truth is, you’re the customer.
 If the lender wants your business, they will work with you to get a deal done.
 If not, keep shopping.